zoemccormick/rbac_workshop/README.md

     ```

 Yay!
 You have now completed three configurations of the RBAC filter!
 As you can see, large configurations can quickly become tricky.
-It is important to remember ordering, and to keep in mind that when the actions are assessed, the policies are traversed in order looking for action and then id until there is a match.
+It is important to remember ordering, and to keep in mind that when the actions are assessed, the policies are traversed in order until a match is found.

 To disable the RBAC filter, simply `greymatter edit proxy fibonacci-proxy` and delete `"envoy.rbac"` from the `"active_proxy_filters"`.